11 Essential Traits of Great Sales Coaches That Matter

 2. Compassionate

-Sales is a demanding profession, so much so that generally two in five sales reps struggle with mental health, double that of the “general workforce”.
 Even more so these days, as sales become focused on virtual interactions, sales teams are at a greater risk of experiencing severe mental and emotional strain.
-That’s why all great sales coaches are compassionate and empathising with their sales coachees.
-They pay attention to the emotions exhibited during coaching and use this to earn sales reps respect.
-As a result, sales coaches who understand reps personally will be more successful at aligning the reps goals and motivations.
+That’s why all great sales coaches are compassionate, and they empathize with their learners well.

 3. Expects accountability